explosion-mental/wallust/docs/parameters/palette-table.md

 **SoftLight16** | softlight with 16 color variation
-**SoftLightComp** | softlight with complementary colors **SoftLightComp16** | softlight with complementary colors with 16 colors
+**SoftLightComp** | softlight with complementary colors **SoftLightComp16** | softlight with complementary colors with 16 colors **SalienceLight** | Light with ascending salience, sampling the highest (default) gathered salient colors.
+**SalienceLight16** | SalienceLight but uses the 16 colors trick.
+**SalienceLightBalanced** | SalienceLight, but sampling the median gathered salient colors.
+Use if you find all the colors screaming your attention (all very salient) and you want to tone it down.
+**SalienceLightBalanced16** | SalienceLightBalanced but uses the 16 colors trick.
+**SalienceLightDistributed** | SalienceLight, but sampling distributed across gathered salient colors.
+Use if you find all colors screaming your attention (all very salient) and you want to spread it out.
+**SalienceLightDistributed16** | SalienceLightDistributed but uses the 16 colors trick.
+**SalienceLightLow** | SalienceLight, but sampling the lowest gathered salient colors.
+Use if you find all colors screaming your attention (all very salient) and you *really* want to tone it down.
+**SalienceLightLow16** | SalienceLightLow but uses the 16 colors trick.